Skip to main content

 Beehive Homes of Santaquin

 South-Utah-County families wanting a parent to stay near home rather than relocating north toward Provo find this Santaquin address among a small set of senior-care options at the south edge of the valley.
-The 20-resident household format anchors the day-to-day experience.
+The 20-resident household format anchors the everyday experience.

 Best for: